Private Walter Landon

-Walter Lewy-Lingen was the son of Richard and Marie Gertrude Lewy-Lingen.
+Walter Lewy-Lingen was the son of Richard and Marie Gertrude Lewy-Lingen and brother to Klara, of Berlin, Germany.

-Walter served as Private Walter Landon and after joining the Army and serving with the Pioneer Corps, he transferred to Airborne Forces, completing the split Parachute Courses 61B/62 at RAF Ringway in early May 1943.
+He subsequently volunteered for Airborne Forces, completing the split Parachute Courses 61B/62 at RAF Ringway in early May 1943.
 He was subsequently posted to join 2 Platoon, 21st Independent Parachute Company.
+Walter also adopted the anglicised surname "Landon" at this stage.

 In September 1944, Private Landon emplaned for Arnhem during Op Market Garden and dropped into action on 17 September 1944, as the Battle of Arnhem began to mark the Divisional DZs and LZs on the First and Second Lifts.